Float Fishing In Ontario – When, Where And How

 - They can sometimes absorb water and can freeze like a block of ice around your reel if you get them wet in extreme cold.

-- They are almost too strong and you’re more likely to be above the rods line pound recommendation and therefore you are more likely to break a rod with a braided line.
+- They are almost too strong and you’re more likely to be above the rod’s line pound recommendation, therefore you are more likely to break a rod with a braided line.

 - Some anglers claim the braid can create grooves and damage the rod guides.

-I don’t use braided line for the reason listed above.
+I rarely use braided lines for the reasons listed above.

 Best Floats For Float Fishing